Post Published on December 2, 2020 | Last Updated on July 8, 2021 by Jenny

 22. Does the Litter-Robot Ever Go On Sale?

-The Litter-Robot does not go on sale or offer coupons and discounts, but it does offer plenty of bundle deals that are available on their website.
+The Litter-Robot does not go on sale, but it does offer plenty of bundle deals that are available on their website.
 Make sure to check the website during major holidays.
-Also, remember you can earn $25 on your purchase when you use one of our affiliate links.
+Also, remember you can earn $25 on your purchase when you use a Litter Robot affiliate link like ours.

 23. How Long Does It Take to Get Litter-Robot?